UnTea/Graph-finding-the-diameter-of-the-graph-bypassing-the-width/README.md

-# Graph finding the diameter of the graph with breadth first search (BFS)
+# Graph finding the diameter of the unweighted undirected graph with breadth first search (BFS)

 To visualize graphs with the graphml file extension, use the yEd Graph Editor (https://www.yworks.com/products/yed) application for reading, visualizing and creating graphs.